mattermost/docs/source/collaborate/invite-people.rst

       - Mattermost prompts to you to add any users who aren't already members of that channel to the channel.
       - From Mattermost v9.1, you're given the option to add any users who aren't already members of that team to the team, if you have the permissions to do so.

     - A :doc:`guest user </onboard/guest-accounts>` in Mattermost is a special role that is restricted to only the channels they have been invited to.
-When :ref:`guest access is enabled <configure/authentication-configuration-settings:guest enable>` by the system admin, you can invite guests or users external to the organization, such as vendors or customers.
+When :ref:`guest access is enabled <configure/authentication-configuration-settings:enable guest access>` by the system admin, you can invite guests or users external to the organization, such as vendors or customers.

       - Once guests are invited to the team, you can add them to the channel.